|

 (Return)

-Online recordings (MP3; see also General and Technical Details of my Qin Recordings. )
+The process of making online recordings (MP3; see also General and Technical Details of my Qin Recordings.)

 The selections from my CDs were originally recorded during the late 1990s in the 招隱室 Studio for Seeking Solitude, a room at my home overlooking the South China Sea in Cheung Chau, Hong Kong, then were edited in a professional studio.
 I had to record in the middle of the night, at which time the main obstacle was the noise of the motors in passing fishing junks.

 Regarding the melodies with lyrics, for those with the shorter lyrics I simply sing as I play.
 However, there are also here some songs that are too long or complicated for me to sing and play well at the same time (three are online at present: Ming De Yin / Kongsheng Jing, Qing Jing Jing, and the sung version of Jiu Kuang).
-For these I first record the qin onto the DAT recorder.
-Then I then play this back, listening on headphones as the sound is also fed through a Samson S-Mix, a small five-channel mixer.
-I then sing along through the original microphones, also hooking them up through the AERCO microphone preamp to the Samson.
-This mixed sound then goes to the CD recorder.
-I sing at the same distance from the microphone (about 1 meter) as I do when playing qin and singing at the same time, but at present the balance does not seem to me quite correct.
+For these I first recorded the qin onto the DAT recorder.
+Then I played this back, listening on headphones as the sound was also fed through a Samson S-Mix, a small five-channel mixer.
+I then sang along through the original microphones, also hooking them up through the AERCO microphone preamp to the Samson.
+This mixed sound then went to the CD recorder.
+I sang at the same distance from the microphone (about 1 meter) as I did when playing qin and singing at the same time; unfortunately the balance never seemed to me quite correct.

-Getting this balance right is a problem I am still working on, but in the mean time I am going ahead and putting some of these files online for two reasons.
+Issues of balance, particularly on the earlier recordings, and having to do the singing myself, are problems I am still working on, but in the mean time I have gone ahead and put some of these files online for two reasons.
 One is that some people have expressed particular interest in qin songs, but there are very few recordings currently available.
 The other is my hope that enough of the beauty of these melodies will shine through my amateur singing and recording that it encourages other people to sing the songs themselves.
-(Return)

 Return to the top